-This section contains the financial requirements resulting from all the information presented in the previous sections of this asset management plan.
+This section contains the financial requirements resulting from all the information presented in the previous sections of this AM Plan.
 The financial projections will be improved as further information becomes available on desired levels of service and current and projected future asset performance.